-The results you receive at the end of each session are the overall grade for each unit you studied.
+The results you receive at the end of each session are the overall grade for each subject you studied.
 A list of grade types and what they mean is available on the Results webpage.

 How and when can I get my results?

 You'll receive an email (in your student email account) with your results at the end of each session.
 The email is generally sent two to three weeks after exams finish and you'll also be able to see your results in MySR the week after you get your email.

 Did you know?
 You won't be able to see your results unless you have paid or deferred your Student Services and Amenities Fee (SSAF).

 Can I ask for one of my grades to be reviewed?

 If you think that one of your grades doesn't accurately reflect your performances, you should speak to your Academic Program Advisor or Subject Coordinator.
 If they aren't able to resolve the issue for you, then you can apply for a formal Review of Grade.
 There are strict guidelines for the Review of Grade process, so make sure you understand the process and policy.

 What is 'progression'?

 Progression is the way we check that you're meeting enough subjects to complete your program.
 It's also how we identify students that might be struggling.
 Every session, we check your results against the progression rules and notify you if you haven't met one or more of them.
 If you receive a progression email, all the information (including who to go to for help) will be in the email.

 Yes, you have the right to lodge an appeal against your progression status.
 Your appeal must be lodged in writing, within the given time frame and clearly outline the grounds for your appeal.
 Make sure you check the progression appeal process page for details on how to lodge an appeal.